 When the command execution finishes, EPM Automate prints information about each failed entry to the console.
 Review this information to understand why the command execution failed for some entries in the CSV file.

-Planning, Planning Modules, FreeForm, Financial Consolidation and Close, Tax Reporting, Account Reconciliation, Profitability and Cost Management, Enterprise Profitability and Cost Management, Oracle Enterprise Data Management Cloud, Narrative Reporting, Oracle Strategic Workforce Planning Cloud, and Oracle Sales Planning Cloud.
+Planning, Planning Modules, FreeForm, Financial Consolidation and Close, Tax Reporting, Account Reconciliation, Profitability and Cost Management, Enterprise Profitability and Cost Management, Oracle Enterprise Data Management Cloud, Narrative Reporting, Strategic Workforce Planning, and Sales Planning.

 epmautomate addUsers FILE_NAME [userPassword=PASSWORD] [resetPassword=true|false] where: